Table of Contents

 My taste buds danced when these little fellas got dipped into a bit of soy sauce and popped into my waiting mouth! 🙂

 We ate in the small dining area behind the kitchen.
 The lights are bright, so taking good photos was a challenge.
-Each mandu was cooked to perfection, and we savored every morsel dipped in a bit of soy sauce.
-My favorite was the galbi with a moist filling that had a hint of sweetness.
+Each mandu was cooked to perfection, and we savoured every morsel dipped in a bit of soy sauce.
+My favourite was the galbi with a moist filling that had a hint of sweetness.
 This is the first time that I have ever seen mandu shaped like cylinders.
 Usually, they’re shaped like the hats that you see on the other plate.
 The galbi mandu would be quick and easy to make at home!

-How to Get to Insadong
+Seoul: How to Get to Insadong Street Food

 You can arrive at Insadong via subway Line 3, Anguk Station, Exit 6.
 On Saturday and Sunday, the street closes to traffic.
 Try to come early before the afternoon crowds.

 Have you tried Insadong street food, or have you sampled mandu somewhere else in your travels?
 Let us know in the comments!